alfondotnet/easy-php-forms/README.md

 - Instructions for installing it

-# Dev Env Setup instructions:
+## Development Environment Setup instructions:

 This assumes you have installed [Vagrant](http://www.vagrantup.com), a provider like [Virtualbox](http://www.virtualbox.org) and: